When should I update an Inedo Tool?

 Updating any software to a newer version requires users to weigh the costs associated with the update process against the value and benefits of the new features or bug fixes added – and this is no different with any of our tools.
 As a DevOps company, we take great care to design and release our tools through a process that permits a super-agile deployment methodology.
 Which allows many releases to occur in a short time frame.

-In order to help ease the update process, we adhere to a fairly rigorous release numbering scheme, where each type of release has the following special considerations.
+In order to help ease the update process, we have three types of releases has the following special considerations.

 Maintenance Updates (e.g. 3.5.7 to 3.5.8)

 Maintenance releases are low risk and contain only backwards-compatible enhancements, bug fixes, and security patches.